 Ventriculitis frequently accompanies neonatal bacterial meningitis, particularly when caused by gram-negative enteric bacilli.
 Organisms that cause meningitis together with severe vasculitis, particularly C. diversus and Cronobacter sakazakii (formerly Enterobacter sakazakii), are likely to cause cysts and abscesses.
 Pseudomonas aeruginosa, E. coli K1, and Serratia species also may cause brain abscesses.
 An early clinical sign of brain abscess is increased intracranial pressure (ICP), commonly manifested by vomiting, a bulging fontanelle, and sometimes enlarging head size.
 Deterioration in an otherwise stable neonate with meningitis suggests progressive increased ICP caused by abscess or hydrocephalus, or rupture of an abscess into the ventricular system.

 Definitive diagnosis of neonatal bacterial meningitis is made by CSF examination via lumbar puncture (LP), which should be done in any neonate suspected of having sepsis or meningitis.
-However, LP can be difficult to do in a neonate, and there is some risk of hypoxia.
+However, LP can be difficult to do in a neonate, and there is some risk of the procedure causing hypoxia.
 Poor clinical condition (eg, respiratory distress, shock, thrombocytopenia) makes LP risky.
 If LP is delayed, the neonate should be treated as though meningitis is present.
 Even when the clinical condition improves, the presence of inflammatory cells and abnormal glucose and protein levels in CSF days after illness onset can still suggest the diagnosis.
 A needle with a trocar should be used for LP to avoid introducing epithelial rests and subsequent development of epitheliomas.

 The CSF, even if bloody or acellular, should be cultured.
 About 15 to 35% of neonates with negative blood cultures have positive CSF cultures depending on the population studied.
 If CSF cultures are negative, multiplex PCR panels to test CSF for multiple common pathogens can be done if bacterial meningitis is suspected (eg, if culture may have been affected by prior antibiotic use).
 LP should be repeated at 24 to 48 hours if clinical response is questionable and at 72 hours when gram-negative organisms are involved (to ensure sterilization).